wallarm/product-documentation/docs/latest/user-guides/rules/change-request-for-active-verification.md

 By default, replayed attacks are sent to the application address and path passed in the original request.
 You may replace the original address and path with other values that will be used when replaying the attack.
 Values are replaced using the **Rewrite attack before active verification** rule in the following way:

-* If your infrastructure has the load balancer forwarding the requests to different application instances depending on the `HOST` header value, you may replace the original value of the header `HOST` with a different application instance address.
+* Replace the original value of the header `HOST` with a different application instance address.
 For example, a separate application instance could be a staging or test environment.

-    !!! warning "Specifics of replacing the HOST value" After the `HOST` header value is replaced with a new value, requests will still be sent to the original application IP address.
-The request will be forwarded to the address specified in the `HOST` header if the appropriate configuration is implemented on the load balancer for the original IP address.

 * Replace the path of the original request with the path to the test environment or staging, or to the path to the target server to bypass the proxy server when replaying the attack.

 To replace both the value of the `HOST` header and the path of the original request, you'll need to create two separate rules with the action type **Rewrite attack before active verification**.